sync-for-science/reference-stack-docker/README.md

 #### HAPI-FHIR servers (`api`/`api-stu3`)

-[http://hapifhir.io/](HAPI-FHIR) is an implementation of the FHIR specification written in Java.
+[HAPI-FHIR](http://hapifhir.io/) is an implementation of the FHIR specification written in Java.
 We include both STU2 and DSTU3 FHIR servers, which provide the base FHIR functionality for the stack.

 #### SMART on FHIR (`smart`/`smart-stu3`)

-We provide a layer that sits on top of the HAPI-FHIR servers and provides some of the functionality prescribed by [http://docs.smarthealthit.org/](SMART on FHIR).
-This layer acts as an EHR vendor's interface, where a participant would be directed to in order to log into the vendor's site and consent to providing a research application with access to their data.
+We provide a layer that sits on top of the HAPI-FHIR servers and provides some of the functionality prescribed by [SMART on FHIR](http://docs.smarthealthit.org/).
+This layer acts as an EHR vendor's patient-facing interface, where a participant would be directed to in order to log into the vendor's site and consent to providing a research application with access to their data.

 Configuration options in `docker-compose.override.yml`:
  * `BASE_URL`: This should be set to the URL that the service is being accessed by, which is either `http://localhost:9000`/`http://localhost:9006` when a human is using the research application interfaces, or `http://smart:5000`/`http://smart-stu3:5000` when the test suite is testing the authentication process, because the test suite accesses the SMART interfaces directly through Docker networking.